 The survey found that consumers are planning to spend an average of $543 on gifts and another $133 on gift cards this holiday – compared to year-ago figures of $533 for gifts and $173 for gift cards.

-“ICSC Research thinks the holiday spending performance will be better than these pre-season consumer expectations,” said Michael Niemira, ICSC’s director of research and chief economist.
+"ICSC Research thinks the holiday spending performance will be better than these pre-season consumer expectations, which is often the case following business cycle turning points in the economy," said Michael Niemira, ICSC's director of research and chief economist.

 H&TTtv Talks Outdoor Rugs